 Table 1 shows the summary statistics as of the end of the 2014-2015 academic year.
-The first and second columns show the equal and value weighted averages, respectively.
-The remaining columns show averages within various size categories of endowment funds (e.g., "0-10%" summarizes the variables for the smallest decile of funds).
-The average Endowment Size is \$677 million, but the distribution is highly positively skewed and the median decile size is \$116 million.
-On an equal weighted basis, Public Equity has the largest average allocation at 50.7%.
-On a value weighted bases Alternative Allocations has the largest average allocation at 57.1%, compared with 32.0% for public equity and 10.8% for cash and fixed income.
+The first and second columns show the equal- and value-weighted averages, respectively.
+The remaining columns show averages within various size categories of endowment funds (e.g., "0%-10%" summarizes the variables for the smallest decile of funds).
+The average endowment size is \$677 million, but the distribution is highly positively skewed, and the median decile size is \$116 million.
+On an equal-weighted basis, public equity has the largest average allocation at 50.7%.
+On a value-weighted basis, alternative allocations has the largest average allocation at 57.1% compared with 32.0% for public equity and 10.8% for cash and fixed income.
 The average spending rate is 4.2%.

+4.1.2.
 Portfolio Illiquidity and Target Horizons.
 Table 1 reports the average number of alternative asset funds held by the endowments, which is an important component of liquidity management.
-Suppose two endowment funds have the same allocation to alternative assets, but Endowment A holds a single private equity fund with a 10 year lock-up while Endowment B spreads staggers its holdings across 120 different private equity funds such that one lock-up expires every month.
+Suppose two endowment funds have the same allocation to alternative assets, but endowment A holds a single private equity fund with a 10-year lockup and endowment B staggers its holdings across 120 different private equity funds such that one lockup expires every month.
 Although both endowments have the same allocations, their liquidity exposures are very different.
-Endowment A can only adjust its exposure through the secondary market, while Endowment B can costlessly adjust its exposure as lock-ups expire each month.
+Endowment A can only adjust its exposure through the secondary market, whereas endowment B can costlessly adjust its exposure as lockups expire each month.
 Thus, by holding multiple investments with staggered maturities, the endowment can enhance the liquidity of its portfolio, which we refer to as liquidity diversification.
 In our quantitative analysis, we explore the relation between liquidity diversification and investor welfare.